How to Account for PPP Loan Forgiveness

 PPP loans are not accounted for in the same way as income

-First you will record the deposit from your lender as a Loan Payable under your liabilities section on the balance sheet.
-This can be considered a long-term liability but honestly since most or all of it can be forgiven within the year you are fine putting it under current liabilities.
-Here is where it will stay for now.
+Record the PPP loan deposit as a Loan Payable within the liabilities section on your balance sheet.
+This can also be considered a long-term liability, but since most or all of it can be forgiven within the year, we recommend putting it under current liabilities.

-Record the expenses you use the funds as normal on your Income Statement; remember that you can only use this for payroll expenses, rent, mortgage interest, and utilities if you want it forgiven.
-You may want to use a class-tracking feature in your accounting software and label them somehow as “PPP Expenses” for easier tracking.
+List the expenses paid for by the loan in your Income Statement.
+Remember that you can only use this for payroll expenses, rent, mortgage interest, and utilities if you want it forgiven.
+You also may want to use a class-tracking feature in your accounting software and label them as “PPP Expense” for easier tracking.

-Confer with your lender on the necessary documents you will need to provide to them to authorize the forgiveness; likely this will fall into the categories of providing payroll summaries and/or paystubs, P&L’s showing the total spent for the other expenses authorized used during the period the loan covers.
-You have to do this within 8 weeks of receiving the funds to get the best chance of forgiveness.
+Talk to your lender about the documents you’ll need to provide to request forgiveness.
+The necessary documents usually include payroll summaries and/or paystubs and P&L’s showing other expenses authorized and used during the period the loan covers.
+You’ll have to do it within 8-24 weeks of receiving the funds to qualify for full forgiveness.

-The best practices here considering the new guidance is once it is determined how much of your loan is forgiven you need to move that amount out of the loan on the balance sheet and over to “Other Income” as “PPP Forgiveness” on the Chart of Accounts.
+The best way to handle it is to determine how much of your loan is forgiven and move that amount out of the loan on the balance sheet and over to “Other Income” as “PPP Forgiveness.”
 The rest of the unforgiven amount will stay on the balance sheet for future payments to be applied.

-Again there may be more guidance coming down from the federal government and/or local agencies like the WSCPA on how this should be handled but for now this is accepted practice to handle the forgiveness of these unique loans.
-Contact Formations to learn more.
+There may be more guidance from federal and/or local agencies.
+But for now, this is accepted practice to handle the forgiveness of these unique loans.